rsdoiel/antenna/journalism.md

 **@The Daily Bruin (UCLA Student Newspaper)** (date: 2024-11-14, from: The Daily Bruin (UCLA Student Newspaper))

+<em>Editor&#8217;s note: This post was updated on Nov.
+14 at 10:17 a.m. to provide retroactive anonymity to a source due to privacy concerns. </em>
-Michael Machat, attorney for Rodriguez, asked Holbrook why his daughter was not taken to a pediatrician immediately.
-Holbook said by the time he and Kim were made aware, it had been too long.
+Michael Machat, attorney for Rodriguez, asked Child A&#8217;s father why his daughter was not taken to a pediatrician immediately.

 <br>